Neuroblox/NeurobloxDocsHost/docs/src/tutorials/beginner_tutorial.md

 # [Julia Basics and how to model a single neuron](@id beginner_tutorial)

-This initial tutorial will introduce Julia's basic structures and how to model the LIF and the Izhikevich models of neuronal spiking.
+This initial tutorial will introduce Julia's basic structures and how to model the Izhikevich model of neuronal spiking.

 ## Julia's basic structures